CToH10/contacts-react/README.md

 ## Point of attention

-To properly consume API, make sure you have the adequate URL in the service module.
+To properly consume API, make sure you have the adequate URL setup in your enviroment, according to the example.

 <h2 id="libs">:books: Libs</h2>